Often overlooked, this picturesque island is a gem in the Windward Caribbean there are more than enough things to do in Grenada to keep you busy.

 Rock jumping at Annandale Falls

 A short, 20-minute drive from St. Georges lies Annandale Falls.
 This small, picturesque waterfall is surrounded by a garden of green and walls of rocks covered in soft-leafed ferns.
 We were lucky enough to arrive when some local youths were jumping off the rock cliffs into the crisp clear water.
 One of these young men took time out from his fun to introduce C to his pet iguana.

 Annandale offers incredible beauty and the chance to stroll through some of the most beautiful rainforests you can find.
 If you have extra time, you can hike about 20 minutes to get to the 7 Sisters Falls, the hike is an easy one, but remember to bring water.

-The entrance to Annandale falls is through an interpretation centre at the edge of Constantine.
-Here you can find information about Grenada and its waterfalls as well as purchase snacks, drinks and souvenirs.
+The entrance to Annandale falls is through an interpretation center at the edge of Constantine.
+Here you can find information about Grenada and its waterfalls as well as purchase snacks, drinks, and souvenirs.